Scirpophaga excerptalis

 Scirpophaga excerptalis, the white top borer or sugarcane top borer, is a moth in the family Crambidae.
 It was described by Francis Walker in 1863.
-It is found in southern Asia from the Indian Subcontinent in the west to southern China in the east, south to New Guinea, possibly Australia and the Solomon Islands.
+It is found in southern Asia from the Indian subcontinent in the west to southern China in the east, south to New Guinea, possibly Australia and the Solomon Islands.

 Description

 The wingspan is 22–28 mm for males and 26–35 mm for females.
-The forewings and hindwings are white with an orange-red anal tuft in females.

 Similar species

 Many, if not all, records of the moth Scirpophaga nivella in the cane fields of Asia are in fact of S. excerptalis.
 All species of Scirpophaga are indistinguishable from each other as caterpillars, very difficult to distinguish as females, and can best be distinguished by examining the male genitalia or by sequencing and comparing the DNA.
 Chen & Wu find the males resemble S. magnella the most in their key to the genitalia of the genus, with S. tongyaii slightly less similar, and S. khasis and S. adunctella less so.
 The females are also most similar to S. magnella, and less so to S. adunctella and S. flavidorsalis.